eMerge-Property-Solutions/emergepropertysolutions.github.io/_news/20200420-alternative-valuations.markdown

 image: /img/news/Valuation.jpg
 ---

 Alternative Valuation Products are on the rise.
 How and when can they be used?
-Our CEO, Brandon Winters, was recently contributed an article for REI Ink magazine.
+Our CEO, Brandon Winters, recently contributed an article for REI Ink magazine.

 <!--more-->
 ### *The days of a one-size-fits-all solution are in the past.*